PhotoTag for Manufacturing

-Summary: Our PhotoTag photo documentation software can help you streamline your quality control process by categorizing your photos by work order, serial number, damage type, and more.
+Summary: Streamline your quality control process by categorizing your photos by work order, serial number, damage type, and more.

 Quality control is an ongoing process and includes specification compliance, a low percentage rate of defects, on-time shipping, undamaged deliveries, and quick customer service.
 While it’s impossible to completely prevent defects and other problems from occurring, knowing exactly where and when they are happening and how to stop them is key to improving productivity, reducing waste, and reducing costs.

 PhotoTag is an easy, cost-effective photo documentation application that allows you to keep a visual record of the quality of your products.
 PhotoTag allows you to quickly scan a barcode, such as a work order, and capture images of products or assemblies.
-You can label and sort photos by barcode numbers, serial numbers, work orders, location, and other user-defined categories.
-Once photos are taken, they are automatically uploaded to the cloud for review and corrective action.
+You can label and sort photos by barcode numbers, serial numbers, work orders, location, or any other relevant data.
+Photos are automatically uploaded to the cloud for review and corrective action.

-A brief summary of the PhotoTag mobile workflow is listed in the steps below each photo:
+A brief summary of the PhotoTag mobile app workflow

-1. Once you've logged in to the app, go to the Tag setup tab to add the tags and categories you want to be applied to your photos.
-Categories are used for broad grouping of photos, while tags are generally used to label your photos in more detail.
+Log in to the app.
+Click on the Tag setup tab to add the tags and categories you want to be applied to your photos.
+Categories are used for broad groupings of photos, while tags label your photos in more detail.

-2. If you would like a barcode to be a tag, select the barcode icon to scan a barcode using your device’s built-in camera.
-Once you’ve scanned it, the barcode number will appear with your other tags in the Tag setup tab.
+If you would like a photo to be associated with a barcode or serial number, select the barcode icon to scan a barcode using your device’s built-in camera.

-3. Take a photo by selecting the camera tab.
-The tags and categories will be displayed on the image.
-The tags and categories are automatically linked to those photos and uploaded to the cloud.
+To take a photo, select the Camera tab.
+The tags and categories you selected in step 1 are automatically linked to your photo and are uploaded to the cloud.

-4. View the image in the Photo list tab, and search and manage images using the app or web interface.
-Images can be searched by their tags, categories, date, or GPS coordinates.
+View the photo in the Photo list tab.
+Search and filter images using the app or web interface.
+Search images typing in the search box or by selecting tags, categories, date, or GPS coordinates.